apcherry/directresize/README.md

 ## Direct Resize

-A plugin to apply highslide image expansion to MODx Revolution.
+A simple image viewer and gallery plugin for MODx Revolution.
+This applies lightbox style pop ups to images and library can be selected from either Highslide, Colorbox or prettyPhoto.

 [Highslide](http://highslide.com) is a javascript image with several nice features, expand to fit the window, side captions etc.